stewart-lab/scRNAseq_downstream/README.md

 To run Palantir and CellRank you first have to have a Seurat object that is clustered and annotated (see above).

-Next convert your Seurat object to an anndata object (Note install the R requirements before running):
+Next convert your Seurat object to an anndata object (**Note** install the R requirements before running):

+**Before running**, change the working directory and the input and output filenames in the script.
 ```
-# before running, change the working directory and the input and output filenames in the script.

 src/convert_seurat2anndata.R
 ```